imdawon/Drawbridge/README.md

  ***If things still aren't working, please refer to our Troubleshooting guide.*** (not yet created)

+## Example Use-Case

+#### HTTP & TCP / UDP Protected Services
+Creating a Protected Service in the Drawbridge dashboard creates a connection between Drawbridge and the service you want to access remotely.

+A Protected Service can be any networked application listening on a given port, like a Minecraft Server or an HTTP server.

+You can then access this Protected Service by connecting to your Drawbridge server through the Emissary client.
+Emissary will list each service available once connected to Drawbridge and list their IP or domain names to be able to access them.

 ## Goals
 The goal of the Emissary / Drawbridge solution is rapidly and easily exposing a self-hosted service to the internet for access by authorized clients.